rhel-labs/learn-katacoda/selinux-containers/step2.md

 allow sandbox_net_domain port_type:tcp_socket { name_bind name_connect recv_msg send_msg };
 </pre>

-This means that network access is completely allowed for all ports, and it would be great to restrict binding just on TCP port 80.
+This means that network access is completely allowed for all ports.
+However, it would be great to restrict binding just on TCP port 80.